 Palestinian Territory Country Report

 Business activity is severely hindered by Israeli border closures, weak infrastructure, corruption, and complex bureaucracy.
-The collapse of the unity government in 2007 and the subsequent takeover by Hamas in the Gaza Strip further compounded the situation.
+The collapse of the unity government in 2007 and the subsequent takeover by Hamas in the Gaza Strip further compounded this situation.

-Israeli airstrikes, artillery strikes, and limited ground incursions are likely in response to rockets fired from Gaza, but an escalation into conflict is unlikely while Hamas continues reconciliation with the Palestinian Authority (PA) and has limited external support.
-War risks are mitigated in the West Bank, where the PA security forces are likely to continue co-operation with the Israeli military.
-One exception would be a third "intifada" scenario, which would force the security forces to cease co-operation.
+Israeli airstrikes, artillery strikes, and limited ground incursions are probable in response to rockets fired from Gaza, but an escalation into conflict is less likely while Hamas continues limited security co-operation with Egypt.
+War risks are mitigated in the West Bank, where the PA security forces will probably continue co-operation with the Israeli military.
+One exception would be a third 'intifada' scenario, which would likely lead to the security forces ceasing co-operation.

 Violent protests in Gaza and the West Bank are very likely in response to Israeli military operations, arrest campaigns, or settler attacks targeting Palestinians.
 These are highly unlikely to successfully challenge the control of either Hamas or the Palestinian Authority.
 Key triggers are likely to also include Jewish access to the Al-Aqsa Mosque compound, the unveiling of a US peace proposal on the Arab-Israeli conflict, and a prolonged economic crisis in Gaza.